Bufferbloat: Detection

 The DSLReports Speedtest was an easy-to-use test that included a score for bufferbloat.
 The DSLReports site went fully offline on March 26, 2025.
 The ICSI Netalyzr was another on-line tool that could be used for checking networks for the presence of bufferbloat, together with checking for many other common configuration problems.
 The service was shut down in March 2019.
+In the absence of DSLReports and Netalyzr, current browser-based bufferbloat tests include the Waveform Bufferbloat Test and Y2KDASH, which samples loaded latency continuously rather than in a single-shot test.
 The bufferbloat.net web site lists tools and procedures for determining whether a connection has excess buffering that will slow it down.

 Solutions and mitigations

 Several technical solutions exist which can be broadly grouped into two categories: solutions that target the network and solutions that target the endpoints.
 The two types of solutions are often complementary.
 The problem sometimes arrives with a combination of fast and slow network paths.

 Network solutions generally take the form of queue management algorithms.
 This type of solution has been the focus of the IETF AQM working group.
 Notable examples include: